 [01:02:04] They have been great partners to us.
 We’re gonna broadcast throughout for the four days there and they’re hosting our 2020 Atlanta Supply chain awards where we’re gonna be celebrating a lot of this Logistics feats just in a different way that we heard about today.
 And you can learn more about that at Atlanta supply chain awards dot com.
 Okay.
 If there’s anything that you can not find that we’ve talked about the day shooters note to connect at Supply Chain Now Radio, we will do our best to serve as a resource for you.
 Big thanks to our guests today. home-run conversation.
 Thanks so much.
 John Tene, Citigroup.
 Kevin Horgan, former U.P.S. or and Vetlanta board member and Lord Knight with U.P.S. and Vetlanta founder and president of Vetlanta.
 And you can learn more about Vetlanta at Vetlanta dot org.
 All right.
 Always want to put this dot org Vetlanta dot org to our audience.
 Be sure to check out other upcoming events, replays over interviews, other resources at Supply Chain Now Radio dot com.
 Again, find us an Apple podcast, SoundCloud, YouTube, wherever UPS you get your podcast from.
 We’d love to.
 Have you subscribe so long, messy thing on behalf of the entire team, this is Scott Luton wishing you a wonderful week ahead and we will see you next time on Supply Chain Now Radio.
 Thanks everybody.

-As a Managing Director at Citigroup, John Tien currently serves as the Chief Operating Officer for Citi Retail Services’ largest American Express co-brand credit card portfolio, which provides credit card support to over 20 million Citi customers.
+John Tien is the current US Deputy Secretary of Homeland Security.
+John previously served a managing director at Citigroup and the Chief Operating Officer for Citi Retail Services’ largest American Express co-brand credit card portfolio, which provides credit card support to over 20 million Citi customers.
 John’s prior roles at Citi include being the Chief Administrative Officer for the Global Consumer Operations and Technology division and where he oversaw all consumer bank related training for 75,000 employees as well as leading the development of global strategy for the credit issuance, counter-fraud, and payment functions for the United States and more than 40 other countries.
-As a retired U.S. Army Colonel, John also serves as the national Co-Head of the Citi Salutes program (www.CitiSalutes.com) which is Citi’s firm-wide initiative that supports U.S. military veterans and military families both internal to the company and in the communities where Citi works and lives.
-In this role, John provides national leadership for Citi’s several industry-leading veterans effort which includes Citi’s strategic partnerships with: Veterans On Wall Street (VOWS); the Military.com Military Transition mobile app; the Children of Fallen Patriots Foundation; The Mission Continues; Team Rubicon; and the Columbia University Center for Veteran Transition and Integration.
+As a retired U.S. Army Colonel, John also served as the national Co-Head of the Citi Salutes program (www.CitiSalutes.com) which is Citi’s firm-wide initiative that supports U.S. military veterans and military families both internal to the company and in the communities where Citi works and lives.
+In this role, John provided national leadership for Citi’s several industry-leading veterans effort which includes Citi’s strategic partnerships with: Veterans On Wall Street (VOWS); the Military.com Military Transition mobile app; the Children of Fallen Patriots Foundation; The Mission Continues; Team Rubicon; and the Columbia University Center for Veteran Transition and Integration.
 Internal to Citi, John is the senior business sponsor for Citi’s 17 Citi Salutes chapters, the Citi Military Officer Leadership Program, and the Atlanta Citi Salutes chapter.
 Prior to joining Citi and in his last active tour of duty, John was a senior national security advisor to both President Obama and President Bush.
 At the White House and as part of the National Security Council (NSC) staff, he was responsible for the development and NSC staff oversight of all U.S. military, political, and economic policy in the countries of Afghanistan and Pakistan for President Obama, and for military operations in Iraq for President Bush.
 He also served in the Clinton Administration as a White House Fellow in the Office of the United States Trade Representative where his main focus area was with the Administration’s World Trade Organization membership.
 John’s active duty military career spanned twenty-four years and included more than a decade of overseas assignments in Europe and the Middle East as well as three combat tours in Iraq.
 His last military operations tour was as the Task Force 2-37 Commander in Friedberg, Germany from 2004-2007 and Tal Afar and Ramadi, Iraq from 2006-2007.
 John’s other military assignments included Regimental Deputy Commander of the 11th Armored Cavalry Regiment, West Point Political Science Professor, and the 4-70th Armor Scout Platoon Leader during Operation Desert Storm.
 His military awards and decorations include the Presidential Service Badge, the Valorous Unit Award, the Bronze Star Medal with one oak leaf cluster, and the Combat Action Badge.
 John is a 1987 graduate of West Point and has a Master’s Degree from Oxford University where he was a Rhodes Scholar.
 As a first generation Chinese-American, John was the first Asian-American in West Point’s two hundred year history to be the highest ranked cadet in his class and serve as the United States Military Academy’s First Captain.
 Following his last combat tour in Iraq, John also served a year as a National Security Fellow at the Harvard Kennedy School.
 John and his wife Tracy live in Atlanta where John supports the greater Atlanta community through his roles as: a guest lecturer at Georgia Gwinnett College; Leadership Atlanta alumnus; Warrior Alliance board member; Four Block instructor; and founding advisory council member of VETLANTA.
 In addition to being the recent and long-time board chair for The Mission Continues, John now serves as an advisory board member of the Schultz Family Foundation, leadership council member of the Bob Woodruff Foundation, and as a venture partner for the Draper Richards Kaplan Foundation.

 Kevin Horgan served as a USMC infantry officer from 1979 to 1984.
 He transitioned to civilian life attending law school and loading trucks for UPS on the same day, two weeks after walking off MCRD San Diego.
 Kevin retired from UPS in 2017 after 33 years of service in operations, engineering, and corporate real estate.
 He currently works with VETLANTA and other veteran projects in the community.
 Kevin and his wife Maureen have four adult children and three grandchildren.
 Kevin is an avid reader and has published two Civil War novels, and he blogs regularly on corps2corporate.com (for transitioning Marines and servicemen and women) and ourcultureinchoate.com (musings on the world at large).
 Learn more about Kevin Horgan: https://www.kevinhorganbooks.com/